allbecauseyoutoldmeso/CV/README.md

 <a href='https://github.com/allbecauseyoutoldmeso/CV#education'>Education</a> | <a href='https://github.com/allbecauseyoutoldmeso/CV#experience'>Experience</a> | <a href="https://github.com/allbecauseyoutoldmeso/CV#evolution">Evolution as a developer</a> | <a href='https://github.com/allbecauseyoutoldmeso/CV#extracurricular'>Extracurricular</a>

-I'm a freshly minted Makers Academy graduate with a love of programming, programming and programming.
-Most especially of producing clean, elegant and resilient code.
 For me coding is about building one simple, logical solution on top of another until I have something amazing.

 I'm good at learning - getting to grips with unfamiliar tools and languages, hunting down answers to difficult questions, and sometimes just nagging at a problem until it surrenders.